 Nootka Fishing Calendar

 Check fisheries postings online for openings and closures for all salmon, bottom fish, and shellfish opportunities as they are all subject to change at any time.
-Anglers can refer to our web site from mid-April through September for our weekly fishing reports, tips on when to fish, including tackle and “hot spot” information.
+Anglers can refer to our web site from mid-April through September for our monthly fishing reports, tips on when to fish, including tackle and “hot spot” information.

 Anglers who dare to venture to the outside waters can expect some limited access to early Columbia River chinook, as well as local feeder spring salmon.
 Good prawning, crabbing, and oyster harvest opportunities do exist.